-- minute – This can be any number between 0 and 32767, which represents the minute.
-For this argument, you should note that if the minute value is larger than 59, then every 60 minutes will add up 1 hour in the preexisting hour value.
+- minute – This can be any number between 0 and 32767, representing the minute.
+For this argument, you should note that if the minute value is larger than 59, every 60 minutes will add up to 1 hour in the pre-existing hour value.
 For better understanding, TIME(0,60,0) will be equal to TIME(1,0,0) and TIME(0,120,0) will be equal to TIME(2,0,0) and so on.

-- second – This can be any number between 0 and 32767, which represents the second.
-For this argument, you should note that, if the second value exceeds 59, then every 60 seconds will be adding 1 minute to the preexisting minute value.
+- second – This can be any number between 0 and 32767, representing the second.
+For this argument, you should note that if the second value exceeds 59, then every 60 seconds will be added 1 minute to the pre-existing minute value.
 For better understanding, TIME(0,0,60) will be equal to TIME(0,1,0) and TIME(0,0,120) will be equal to TIME(0,2,0) and so on.

-The return value will be a numeric value between 0 and 0.999988426, which represents a particular time in excel sheet.
+The return value will be a numeric value between 0 and 0.999988426, which represents a particular timesheet.

-- The TIME in excel sheet is used for creating a date in serial number format from the hour, minute and seconds components, which you specify.
+- The TIME in the Excel sheet is used for creating a date in serial number format from the hour, minute, and seconds components, which you specify.

-- Once you get a valid time, you can easily format it as per your requirements.
+- Once you get the right time, you can easily format it as per your requirements.

 How to Open the TIME Function in Excel?

-- You can manually open the TIME formula in Excel dialogue box in the spreadsheet and enter the logical values to attain a return value.
+- You can manually open the TIME formula dialogue box in the spreadsheet and enter the logical values to attain a return value.

-- Consider the screenshot below to see the Formula of TIME option under the Date & Time Function in Excel menu.
+- Consider the screenshot below to see the formula of the TIME option under the DATE and TIME function in the Excel menu.

 How to Use TIME in Excel Sheet?

-In the above screenshot, you can see that 3 columns have been included, i.e. D, E and F. These columns have different formats which show the results generated from the TIME function.
+The above screenshot shows that three columns have been included: D, E, and F. These columns have different formats that offer the results generated from the TIME function.
 Consider the following points for better understanding.

-- Column D cells are formatted with the General format so that the result from the TIME function in decimal values is displayed.
+- The column D cells are formatted with the “General” format to display the result from the TIME function in decimal values.

-- Column E cells are formatted with h:mm AM/PM default format.
-This is how excel automatically format the results once you enter the TIME formula in Excel.
+- The column E cells are formatted with the default h:mm AM/PM format.
+It is how Excel automatically formats the results once you enter the TIME formula.

-- Column F cells are formatted with h:mm:ss AM/PM custom format.
-This will help you in seeing the full hours, minutes and seconds.
+- The column F cells are formatted with h:mm:ss AM/PM custom format.
+It will help you see the full hours, minutes, and seconds.

-Now, based on the above Excel spreadsheet, let’s consider eight examples and see the TIME function return based on the syntax of the Time in Excel function.
+Based on the above Excel spreadsheet, let us consider eight examples and see the TIME function return based on the syntax.

-Consider the below screenshots of the above examples for clear understanding.
+Consider the screenshots of the above examples for a clear understanding.

 Excel TIME Function Errors

-If you get any type of error from the TIME function in excel, it can be any one of the following.
+If you get any error from the TIME function, it can be one of the following.

-- TIME on Excel allows you to create a time with individual hour, minute and second components.
+- The TIME function in Excel allows you to create time with individual hour, minute, and second components.

-- TIME on Excel is categorized under the DATE & TIME Functions.
+- The TIME in Excel is categorized under the DATE and TIME functions.

-- The TIME on Excel will return a decimal value between 0 and 0.999988426 giving an hour, minute and second value.
+- The TIME function will return a decimal value between 0 and 0.999988426, giving an hour, minute, and second value.

-- After using the TIME on Excel, once you get a valid time, you can easily format it as per your requirements.
+- After using the TIME on Excel, once you get the right time, we can easily format it as per the requirements.

-This has been a guide to TIME Function in Excel.
-Here we discuss the TIME Formula in excel and how to use TIME function along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article has been a guide to TIME Function in Excel.
+Here, we discuss the TIME formula in Excel and how to use the TIME function, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –